-- Mortgage borrower now needs to wait two years from the start date of 1099 wage earner status to qualify for mortgage loan.
+- The borrower now needs to wait two years from the start date of 1099 wage earner status to qualify for a mortgage loan

-Home buyers who are needing more information on Mortgage For Self Employed Versus W-2 Borrowers can contact The Gustan Cho Team at 800-900-8569 or text Gustan Cho on his cell at 262-716-8151 or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Homebuyers who are needing more information on Mortgage For Self Employed Versus W-2 Borrowers can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.